John Farthing: Philosophy

-The essence of the critique is that first principles arguments about Man's natural state à la Hobbes, Locke, Rousseau, Marx (as related to his concept of "species being") are bound to lead to erroneous conclusions—for who can actually "know" what man's natural state truly was?
+The essence of the critique is that arguments about Man's natural state derived from first principles à la thinkers like Thomas Hobbes, John Locke, Jean-Jacques Rousseau, or Karl Marx (as related to his concept of "species being") are bound to lead to erroneous conclusions; no person can "know" what man's natural state truly was.
 It is lost in the mists of time.
 It was unrecorded and undocumented, and is so unknowable.
-To base a civil society on first principles that are unknowable is highly problematic, and potentially dangerous.
+To base a civil society on first principles that are unknowable is highly problematic and potentially dangerous.

-To Farthing, the British Crown and Westminster model of Parliamentary government are the best guarantors of man's freedom, security, and happiness - because they do not claim to know the unknowable, and do not seek perfection.
+To Farthing, the British Crown and Westminster model of Parliamentary government are the best guarantors of human freedom, security, and happiness because they do not claim to know the unknowable, and do not seek perfection.
 Monarchy and Parliament are not based on ideas of perfection, or pure logic, but rather on the accumulated experience of a particular culture over 1000 years.
-They have also been - in the form of kingship - a part of man's recorded history many times; since at least the days of classical antiquity.
-They are not creations of a man or men, but of generations of men and women.
+They have also been, in the form of kingship, a part of recorded human history many times; since at least the days of classical antiquity.
+They are not immediate creations of one person or a few people, but iterative creations of generations of persons.
 They are the accumulated wisdom of a civilised people.